Symmetric Encryption & Decryption

 โ๏ธ Encrypting Data Symmetrically

-Section titled โโ๏ธ Encrypting Data SymmetricallyโTo encrypt text using symmetric encryption:
+Section titled โโ๏ธ Encrypting Data SymmetricallyโTo encrypt text using symmetric encryption in GpgFrontend (v2.1.9 and later):

-- Input the plaintext (the content you want to protect).
+- Input the plaintext you wish to protect in the text editor.

-- You can now save it or share it with someone.
+- You can save or share the encrypted result.

 ๐ The recipient will need the exact same password to decrypt the message.